This post will give you an overview of the best things to do in Hawaii.

 By Kristen Czudak @ Yonderlust Ramblings

-If you want to soak up some truly stunning views of Oahu, there is no better vantage point than from the top of iconic Diamond Head!
+If you want to soak up some truly stunning views of Oahu, there is no better vantage point than from the top of the iconic Diamond Head!
+You can include this hike among all the fun things to do in Hawaii!

 This landmark towers over some of Honolulu’s most recognizable spots, including Waikiki Beach, providing a perfect backdrop to this challenging feat!